J-Soft/BeBot/ReadMe.txt

 Guild bot
 ---------

-To make a guild bot set „$guildbot“ to true.
-Change „$guild_name“ to the exact name of your guild.
+To make a guild bot set "$guildbot" to true.
+Change "$guild_name" to the exact name of your guild.

-AO only: Set „$guild_id“ to the id of your guild.
+AO only: Set "$guild_id" to the id of your guild.
 The easiest way to find out the guild ID is going to http://www.anarchy- online.com/content/community/people/ and finding your guild.
 Then scroll to the bottom of the page and click the "XML version of this membership